More on Home Insurance

 The Bottom Line

 Since GEICO doesn’t underwrite its own homeowners insurance policies, we recommend going with a more straightforward option.
 A more direct-to-consumer company will give you better control over your coverage, claims, and payments, and there won’t be any surprises waiting if GEICO pairs you up with a less-than-savory company.
-If you decide to go with GEICO, get ready to do some extra research into the third-party partner company that will underwrite your policy.
-Consider, also, bundling your policy with auto for the potential discount.
+If you decide to go with GEICO, prepare to do some extra research into the third-party partner company that will underwrite your policy.
+Also consider bundling your policy with auto for the potential discount.
 Otherwise, there are other less confusing options out there for homeowners protection.

 Available in all 50 states.
 If you want a policy with GEICO, you won’t have to search very far.
 They’re available all over the United States, except U.S. territories.